kaazing/gateway/doc/admin-reference/r_conf_security.md

 **Required?** Optional; **Occurs:** zero or one

 This is the element for adding options to specific types of login modules.
-The options listed here are specific to public ${gateway.name.short} login modules.
+The options listed here are specific to public KAAZING Gateway login modules.
 See [Configure a Chain of Login Modules](../security/p_aaa_config_lm.md) for more information about the types of login modules.

 `options` contains the following elements: